Blog · Review Essay · Last reviewed June 23, 2026

 Accuracy Is Not Enough

 Accuracy debates are necessary, but Hill's book shows why they are insufficient.
-NIST's 2019 demographic-effects report remains an important reference because face-recognition performance can vary by algorithm, task, and demographic group.
-But even a more accurate system can create unacceptable power when deployed in the wrong setting or attached to weak procedures.
+NIST's 2019 demographic-effects report remains an important reference because face-recognition performance can vary by algorithm, task, and demographic group, and NIST's face-recognition evaluations continue to provide independent benchmark evidence for government and law-enforcement users.
+But a benchmark is not a deployment license.
+Even a more accurate system can create unacceptable power when deployed in the wrong setting or attached to weak procedures.

 A false match can redirect an investigation toward an innocent person.
 A true match can still expose someone to surveillance that should never have been authorized.
 A high-confidence output can become more persuasive than the messy facts around it.
 A low-quality probe image can pull a person into suspicion without any meaningful chance to understand or contest the process.